CameronInLondon/CameronInLondon.github.io/_posts/2022-04-13-indeed_job_data_analysis.md

-# Scrapping and analysing indeed job data
+# Scraping and analysing indeed job data

 Have you ever been looking at the job market, for your profession, and wanted better information?
 Being a data analyst gives me the tools to attain more data and analyse it.

 I selected indeed.com as it is the largest job website in the world, boasting over 250 million monthly users with nearly 10 new job listings added every second.
 A quick look at the site and I could see that it has an API but as I was after a relatively small amount of data I decided to scrape the data.

-The process was broken down into two parts, first a wrote a python script for scrapping indeed.com, second I produced a notebook for analysing the data.
+The process was broken down into two parts, first a wrote a python script for scraping indeed.com, second I produced a notebook for analysing the data.

 My go to language is Python due to fast development time, large selection of libraries and excellent community.

 ---
 <br/>

-## Scrapping indeed.com
+## Scraping indeed.com

 First I needed to decide what I wanted to scrape, my personal focus in on Data analysis and data science.
 I decided to scape new jobs post in the last week.
 With this in hand I created a base URL as shown below.